Core Types (pdk.core)

 Array

-data structure that stores a collection of items, such as a sequence of elements, of the same type.
-These elements are stored in contiguous memory locations, and each element in an array is accessed by its index.
+A data structure that stores a collection of items, such as a sequence of elements, of the same type.
+Each element in an array can be accessed by its index, which starts with 0 (i.e. the first element in an array is referenced by an index of 0).

 numbers = ['A', 'B', 'C']